Collective-Coders/basic_webpage/README.md

     git init

-Use this command when you are first running git on a new folder of code.
+Use **git init** when you are first running git on a new folder of code.
 You'll usually only run this command once, in specific situations.

     git status